 Sandy moved to Boulder in 1974 as a single mom with a 4 year old daughter.
 Almost as soon as she arrived, she got involved in construction having never previously held a hammer or a skill saw.
 Initially she worked in cabinet shops, then working for a General Contractor she moved into the office to learn the business side of construction.
 In 1997 Sandy founded Blue Spruce Construction Services.
 Now with two grown children and a teenage grandson, Sandy continues to run Blue Spruce.
 Sandy has long believed in the importance of giving back and being part of the community.
 To that end she has served on several Non Profit Boards and provided construction services for many local Non Profit organizations.
 She looks forward to her board service with Attention Homes as the impactful work of Attention Homes is near and dear to her heart and values.

-Etan works as an Investment Specialist for Crestone Capital, a multi-family office based in Boulder, CO.
+Etan works as an Investment Specialist for Seven Two Partners.
 He leverages his investment research background to play an integral role in liaising key areas of focus including client advisory, business development, and communications.
 Etan earned his Bachelor of Arts in sociology from Hamilton College, where he also served as an Executive Board Member for the Hamilton College Investment Club.
 In 2013, Etan was named a Levitt Scholar (one of 11 students selected by Hamilton College faculty members for their outstanding research and communication skills).
 Etan volunteers for Attention Homes on a weekly basis, and was honored as Attention Homes’ 2017 Chase House Volunteer of the Year, and in 2019 started serving on the BOD.
 He is also a member of the Global Shapers Community (an initiative of the World Economic Forum) & serves as the Vice Curator for the Global Shapers Boulder Hub.